turingschool/curriculum/source/projects/jsblogger.markdown

 #### Setting up for Reflection

-Rails uses some of the _reflection_ techniques that we talked about earlier in order to setup the form.
+Rails uses some of the _reflection_ techniques that we talked about earlier in order to set up the form.
 Remember in the console when we called `Article.new` to see what fields an `Article` has?
 Rails wants to do the same thing, but we need to create the blank object for it.
 Go into your `articles_controller.rb`, and _inside_ the `new` method, add this line:

 ```ruby
 @article = Article.new